QuantumResearchKernels/QRK/Kernel_drafts/midcircuit_measurement.md

-# Decision
+# Mid-Circuit Measurement

 Make a choice of which sub-circuit to execute from the result of a measurement on a qubit.

 ## Definition

-Define a sub-circuit A and sub-circuit B to be run on a set of qubits.
-Prepare a set of qubits.
+Define a sub-circuit A and sub-circuit B for multiple qubits.
+Encode state into those qubits.
 Prepare an additional qubit as the decision qubit.

-Measure the state of the decision qubit.
+Action:  Measure the state of the decision qubit.
 Use the outcome of the observation to select which sub-circuit A or B is subsequently run.

 ## System features exposed